-The management and administration of the company is outsourced to Lysaght Peoplecare Limited (LPC).
-Consequently there is significant third party risk as the company is dependent upon LPC continuing to provide the services outlined in the management agreement in an efficient and timely manner.
-The term of the initial agreement is for five (5) years.
+The management and administration of the company is outsourced to Peoplecare Health Limited (formerly named Lysaght Peoplecare Limited).
+Consequently there is significant third party risk as the company is dependent upon Peoplecare continuing to provide the services outlined in the management agreement in an efficient and timely manner.
+The current agreement is the second five (5) year term and commenced on 1 May 2016.

-The Contract Performance Committee (CPC) assists the Board in managing this significant third party risk by:
+The Product and Members Committee assists the Board in managing this significant third party risk by:

-- Undertaking the role of Contract Manager under the Management Services Agreement with LPC; - Review the performance of LPC against the general requirements of the contract annually, including: - Ensuring appropriate insurances are in place; - Succession planning for key staff involved in RBHS business; - Adherence to confidentiality, privacy and other compliance related requirements under service contracts; - Assisting the Board with the performance assessment of the contracted CEO role. - Review the operating performance of LPC against the KPIs detailed in the contract each quarter, in particular the performance trends against service performance levels (SPLs); - Provide recommendations to the Board in regard to actions required to correct performance issues with LPC; - Review the contract with LPC annually and recommend changes to the Board as appropriate; - Review requests for contract fee increases by LPC, and recommend any changes to the Board; - Review requests for changes to SPLs and recommend any changes to the Board; - Review the contract with LPC prior to termination or renewal, and make recommendations to the Board in terms of renewal: - Review the Outsourcing Policy annually, and recommend changes to the Board; and - Report any significant risk incidents through to the Audit and Risk Committee (ARC) or Board.
+- Assist the Committee Chairperson with undertaking the role of Contract Manager under the Management Services Agreement with Peoplecare; - Review the performance of Peoplecare against the general requirements of the contract annually, including: - Ensuring appropriate insurances are in place; - Succession planning for key staff involved in RBHS business; - Adherence to confidentiality, privacy and other compliance related requirements under service contracts. - Review the operating performance of Peoplecare against the KPIs detailed in the contract each six months, in particular the performance trends against service performance levels (SPLs); - Provide recommendations to the Board in regard to actions required to correct performance issues with Peoplecare; - Review the contract with Peoplecare annually and recommend changes to the Board as appropriate; - Review requests for contract fee increases by Peoplecare, and recommend any changes to the Board; - Review requests for changes to SPLs and recommend any changes to the Board; and - Review the contract with Peoplecare prior to termination or renewal, and make recommendations to the Board in terms of renewal.